 The Full Moon in Capricorn – just before the eclipses – is the best time to make that commitment.

-Saturn moves in Capricorn on the 20th of December 2017 and will stay there until the 18th of December 2020.
+Saturn is in Capricorn and will stay here until 18th of December 2020.

-After wandering though the zodiac for 27 years, Saturn finally comes home.
+After wandering through the zodiac for 27 years, Saturn finally comes home.
 Saturn is the ruler of Capricorn, the sign he resonates with the most.